shmulib/CGLSP/README.md

 ## Usage

-The entry point to the solver is script CGLSP.py in the root directory.
+The entry point to the solver is the CGLSP.py script in the src directory.

 I've implemented a command line interface to run the solver using this script, for selected problem instances that I have successfully solved to optimality, i.e. cgl_17 and br17.